NEWS & EVENTS

 Series 6 of Landscape Artist of the Year was transmitted on Sky Arts at the start of the year, attracting huge and unprecedented audiences.
 We've recently finished recording the heats for series 7 - in Whitstable, Coventry and the Eden Project, with two more spectacular locations for the semi-final and final.
 The series is due to transmit from January 2022.
 This time the theme is climate change, and we've also recorded a special "celebrity" episode to be broadcast to coincide with the international conference in Glasgow.
 Not to be missed.

 Black and Blue

 For five years I've been collaborating with a remarkable friend of mine to write her life-story.
 Her name is Parm Sandhu, and she recently retired as the most senior BAME female officer in the Metropolitan police.
 Parm's story is an amazing one - she was the daughter of immigrant parents who came to England in 1951 and never learned to speak English.
 She was forced into an arranged marriage, which turned out to be violent.
-Eventually she ran away from home and joined the police, where she broke through every glass ceiling, and won a string of awards such as Asian Woman of Achievement.
-However she was subject throughout to every kind of discrimination, and was eventually falsely accused on gross misconduct and even breaking the criminal law.
-Eventually left the police after thirty years with an unblemished record.
+Eventually she ran away from home and joined the police, where she broke through every glass ceiling and won a string of awards such as Asian Woman of Achievement.
+However she was subject throughout to every kind of discrimination, and was eventually falsely accused of gross misconduct and even of breaking the criminal law.
+Eventually Parm left the police after thirty years with an unblemished record.
 Her story, entitled BLACK AND BLUE, will be published by Atlantic Books in June.